 After that, I enrolled at Saginaw Valley State University where I graduated with a double bachelor’s degree.
 Prior to enrolling in the prestigious Palmer College of Chiropractic (the first Chiropractic institution in the world), I spent three years as a massage therapist, frequently working with the Detroit Lions Football Team.
 During my time at Palmer, I was a teaching assistant in the anatomy lab where I taught other students anatomy on human cadavers.
 I also attended their clinic abroad program where I went to Salvador, Brazil to finish out my clinical hours.
 In June of 2012, I graduated Magna Cum Laude as a Doctor of Chiropractic, and immediately moved to Vidalia with my wife Brittany to begin working at Tri-County Clinic.
 I started working the Baxley office as well in 2015.

-My wife and my three daughters, Ava, Isabelle and Abigail, really love it here.
+My wife and my three daughters, Ava, Isabelle, Abigail, and my son Jonathan Luke really love it here.
 They love the fact that we can talk about Jesus literally anywhere we go.
 I look forward to serving these amazing communities for many years to come.
 Thank you Vidalia and Baxley!